Sjmarf/ember/docs/quick_start.rst

     pygame.quit()

 Now, we'll create a :code:`View` object.
-A :code:`View` is just a menu.
-You can pass any Ui :ref:`UI element<element>` as the first parameter of the view.
-Lets add a :code:`View` with a :code:`Button`:
+A View is just a menu.
+You can pass any :ref:`UI element<ui-element>` as the first parameter of the View.
+Lets add a View with a :ref:`Button<ui-button>` element:

-See also:
 .. code-block:: python
    :linenos:
    :emphasize-lines: 13,14,15,22,28